NashTech-Labs/postman-api-platform/Postman-Data-Driven-Framework/Collections/Sampledata/README.md

-#How to Perform Data Driven Testing in Postman.
+# How to Perform Data Driven Testing in Postman

 Data Driven Testing is a software testing method in which test data is stored in table or spreadsheet format.
 Data driven testing allows testers to input a single test script that can execute tests for all test data from a table and expect the test output in the same table.